 - Analogous: Colors that are close to each other in the color wheel, such as yellow, orange, and red.

-When deciding which colors you want your brand to be associated with, take into account color theory and the psychological effects that certain colors have.
+When deciding which colors you want your brand to be associated with, consider color theory and the psychological effects that certain colors have.
 Have a look at the following brands and the colors they’ve chosen to use:

 When designing the logo, as with the colors, keep things simple and to the point: make sure it reflects your brand and is not overly messy or confusing.
-One great example is the logo evolution of the internet giant Amazon.
+One great example is the logo evolution of the furniture giant Ikea.

 In their brand guidelines, Amazon has outlined each and every aspect of how the logo should be implemented, as well as how it categorically should NOT be used:

-The section goes on to give examples of the way the font’s variations should look on websites (shown below), in print, and on campus.
+The section gives examples of how the font’s variations should look on the company website (shown below), in print, and on campus.

-In this case, we can see that the font perfectly reflects the brand that it represents, and Yale refers to the ways in which this is achieved throughout the guide.
+In this case, we can see that the font perfectly reflects the brand it represents, and Yale refers to how this is achieved throughout the guide.
 It has a classic feel to it and is by no means anywhere close to the likes of a lighthearted font such as Comic Sans.
-The Yale typeface reflects the history of the institution, and its seriousness is further emphasized by the font’s simplicity.
+The Yale typeface reflects the institution’s history, and its seriousness is further emphasized by the font’s simplicity.

 Communicating your brand

-A brand guide should convey the brand’s character, mission, and approach, and detail ways in which this can be reproduced by the employees.
+A brand guide should convey the brand’s character, mission, and approach and detail ways the employees can reproduce this.
 A successful brand book will create a meaningful connection with customers.

 Brand ethos and values